San Antonio Uncontested Divorce Attorney

 If you and your spouse qualify and are both willing to proceed with an amicable divorce, the uncontested and agreed separation processes are far simpler than traditional divorce.
 You and your partner will be required sign the Agreed Decree of Divorce and one of you will attend a hearing before the judge, at which time your divorce is finalized.
 That’s it!

-Actually, there is a little more to it than that.
-You and your spouse will still have to work out who gets what when it comes to the assets you do share, which can be a time-consuming and meticulous process.
-For this reason, you may still choose to consult or work with a local lawyer who can help you ensure everything is divided fairly, done correctly, and you are not tricking yourself (or being tricked) into taking less than you need or deserve.
+You and your spouse will still have to work out who gets what when it comes to the assets you share, which can be a time-consuming and meticulous process.
+For this reason, choose to consult with a local San Antonio uncontested divorce lawyer who can help you ensure everything is divided fairly, done correctly, and you are not tricking yourself (or being tricked) into taking less than you need or deserve.

 If you and your spouse cannot come to a mutual agreement on major issues such as property division, spousal support, child custody, or even whether you should get a divorce in the first place, the process is sadly not as straightforward.